 \subsection{Analysis of Stealthy and Durable Backdoor Attacks in NLP Tasks}

-{\bf{For LSTM Model:}} LSTM \cite{lstm} is a popular RNN-based model for NLP tasks, and is composed of several layers.
-Following the method described in Section \ref{section3b}, we adopted an approach to inject backdoors into specific layers to bypass defense mechanisms.
-The primary layers of an LSTM consist of the $encoder$ layer (embedding layer), $ih$ layer (input-to-hidden layer), $hh$ layer (hidden-to-hidden layer), and the $decoder$ layer (fully connected layer).
-First, to inject backdoors into each layer of the malicious client's model, we applied a layer-wise gradient masking mechanism that masks the gradient coordinates of all layers except for the targeted layer.
-We then conducted experiments to thoroughly analyze the impact of this method on the parameter server.
-Fig. \ref{fig2} illustrates the layer-wise gradient masking process in the LSTM model.\\ Referring to \cite{critical_layer}, we analyze to find that what layer is the backdoor critical.
-As a result, in Fig. \ref{fig3}, our analysis shows that the $ih$ layer is the most vulnerable to backdoor attacks, making it the most effective target for embedding a backdoor into the model.\\ However, after the backdoor injection into the $ih$ layer, we observed a rapid decrease in its durability, indicating that the backdoor’s durability in the $ih$ layer is relatively low.
-To address this, we also injected the backdoor into the $hh$ layer, which contains all contextual information.
-Note that, in our experiment, when the backdoor was injected into the $hh$ layer alone, the results showed that very few backdoors were successfully injected due to the absence of a backdoor in the $ih$ layer.\\ Ultimately, in the RNN-based model, we found that injecting backdoors into both the $ih$ and $hh$ layers resulted in a moderated improvement in backdoor durability((e) in Fig. \ref{fig3}).
-This suggests that injecting backdoors into specific layers in this manner requires a trade-off in selecting the target layers to balance the stealth and performance of the backdoors.
-The results of experiments demonstrating the bypass of defense mechanisms can be found in Section \ref{section5d}.\\ In addition, to achieve more durable backdoors for the LSTM model, we applied top-$k$\% gradient masking to the $ih$ and $hh$ layers, in line with the gradient masking concept from Section \ref{section3c}.
-Fig. \ref{fig4} and Fig. \ref{fig5} show the results of injecting backdoors into the $ih$ and $hh$ layers with top-$k$\% gradient masking applied.
-Here, $k$ represents the proportion of gradients that can be masked by the attacker’s malicious local model on the backdoored trigger.
-This means that $k$\% of the gradients are computed from the attacker’s benign datasets, while only $(100-k)$\% are poisoned in each local weight.\\ According to the results in Fig. \ref{fig4} and Fig. \ref{fig5}, the $ih$ layer exhibited stronger backdoor durability as the masking ratio decreased, whereas the $hh$ layer showed the strongest backdoor durability when the backdoor was injected without any masking.
-This suggests that in the $ih$ layer, which connects the encoder (embedding processing) to the hidden state, it is necessary to mask frequently updated gradient coordinates during training to prevent the backdoor from being overwritten by updates from other benign clients.
-Additionally, since the $hh$ layer contains overall contextual information, it is crucial not to mask the backdoor as much as possible and to fully inject it to ensure better backdoor durability.
-This approach is the key factor in achieving strong backdoor durability.\\
+{\bf{For LSTM Model:}} LSTM~\cite{lstm} is a popular RNN-based model for NLP tasks, comprising several layers.
+Following the method described in Section~\ref{section3b}, we adopt an approach that injects backdoors into specific layers to bypass defense mechanisms.
+The main layers of LSTM include the $encoder$ (embedding layer), $ih$ (input-to-hidden layer), $hh$ (hidden-to-hidden layer), and $decoder$ (fully connected layer).
+To inject a backdoor into each layer of a malicious client’s model, we apply a layer-wise gradient masking mechanism that masks the gradients of all layers except the target layer.
+We then conduct experiments to thoroughly analyze the impact of this technique on the parameter server.
+The value of $AttackNum$ is chosen to allow sufficient rounds for the backdoor effect to converge, enabling clear observation of its durability over rounds.
+Fig.~\ref{fig2} illustrates this layer-wise gradient masking process in the LSTM model.\\ Referring to~\cite{critical_layer}, we analyze which layer is most critical for backdoor injection.
+Our analysis, shown in Fig.~\ref{fig3}, reveals that the $ih$ layer is the most vulnerable, making it the most effective target for embedding a backdoor into the model.\\ However, after injecting the backdoor into the $ih$ layer, we observe a rapid decline in its durability, indicating that backdoors in this layer tend to be short-lived.
+To address this, we also inject the backdoor into the $hh$ layer, which retains overall contextual information.
+It is important to note that when the backdoor is injected only into the $hh$ layer, it is often ineffective due to the absence of a backdoor in the $ih$ layer.\\ Ultimately, in RNN-based models, we find that injecting backdoors into both the $ih$ and $hh$ layers yields a moderate improvement in durability (see (e) in Fig.~\ref{fig3}).
+This result suggests that the effectiveness of backdoor injection depends significantly on the combination of target layers selected.
+Additional experimental results demonstrating successful evasion of defense mechanisms are presented in Section~\ref{section5d}.\\ Furthermore, to improve backdoor durability in the LSTM model, we apply top-$k$\% gradient masking to the $ih$ and $hh$ layers, as described in Section~\ref{section3c}.
+Fig.~\ref{fig4} and Fig.~\ref{fig5} present the results of applying this technique.
+Here, $k$ denotes the proportion of gradients computed using benign samples from the attacker's dataset, while the remaining $(100-k)$\% are poisoned.\\ According to the results shown in Fig.~\ref{fig4} and Fig.~\ref{fig5}, the $ih$ layer exhibits stronger backdoor durability as the masking ratio increases, whereas the $hh$ layer demonstrates the highest durability when no masking is applied.
+These findings imply that in the $ih$ layer, which is responsible for connecting the embedding to the hidden state, masking frequently updated gradient coordinates is essential to prevent overwriting by benign client updates.
+In contrast, the $hh$ layer should be fully injected without masking, as it stores contextual information necessary for maintaining the backdoor.
+This strategy is key to achieving strong and lasting backdoor durability.\\